New York State Department of Corrections and Community Supervision

-The New York State Department of Corrections and Community Supervision (NYSDOCCS) is the department of the New York State government that maintains the state prisons and parole system.
-The New York State prison system encompasses 44 prisons funded by the state government.
-This does not include other jails and prisons in New York State such as federal prisons, New York City jails, or county jails.
+The New York State Department of Corrections and Community Supervision (NYSDOCCS) is the department of the New York State government that administers the state prison and parole system, including 42 prisons funded by the state government.

-New York State currently incarcerates approximately 30,900 incarcerated people, and supervises approximately 28,200 parolees at seven regional offices as of 2022.
-The department employs a staff of approximately 27,650 individuals, including approximately 16,700 uniformed correction officers.
+New York State currently incarcerates approximately 32,600 people (up 4% from a year before) and supervises approximately 25,100 parolees (down 8% from a year before) at seven regional offices as of 2023.
+The department employs a staff of approximately 26,400 individuals as of March 2023, including approximately 15,200 uniformed correction officers.
 Its regulations are compiled in title 7 of the New York Codes, Rules and Regulations.
 NYS DOCCS states that it is "responsible for the care, custody, and treatment" of the people held in the state prisons.

-In response to falling crime rates and prison populations in New York State, the department has closed a number of facilities since 2009.
-Since 2011, nearly 20 prisons have been closed, with plans for additional facility closures based on the continued decline in the number of incarcerated individuals in the state.
+In response to falling crime rates and declining prison populations in New York State, the department has closed many facilities since 2009.
+Between 2011 and 2022 nearly 20 prisons were closed, with plans for additional facility closures based on the continued decline in the number of incarcerated individuals in the state.

 On April 1, 2011, the New York State Division of Parole merged with the New York State Department of Correctional Services to form the New York State Department of Corrections and Community Supervision.
 As of 2016, New York, per state law, did not contract with private prison corporations.